-Diversity Analysis of Insect Pests of Apple and Apricot in Trans Trans-Himalayan Region
+Diversity Analysis of Insect Pests of Apple and Apricot in Trans Trans-Himalayan Region why trans both time?

 ABSTRACT: Apple (Malus domestica) and apricot (Prunus armeniaca) are important temperate fruit crops widely grown in the cold-arid, high-altitude regions of Ladakh, particularly in the Leh district.
 Although these areas offer ideal conditions for fruit production, the presence of insect pests often limits yield and affects fruit quality.
 Despite this, little is known about the diversity and population patterns of these pests in such challenging agro-climatic zones.
 To bridge this gap, the present study was conducted during the 2022 and 2023 growing seasons to document and analyse the diversity of insect pests in apple and apricot orchards across three blocks of Leh -Leh, Saspol, and Khaltsi.
 Surveys were carried out using standard entomological methods such as visual inspection, handpicking, and various traps.
 Pest data were analysed using ecological indices, including Shannon-Wiener’s diversity index, Margalef’s species richness, and Pielou’s evenness index.
 Results revealed notable variation in pest diversity between locations.
 The Leh block showed the highest pest diversity and species richness for both crops, while Khaltsi recorded the lowest.
 In apple orchards, the diversity index ranged from 0.50 to 1.29, and in apricot orchards from 0.34 to 0.78.
 Evenness values suggested a more balanced pest population in Leh and Saspol compared to Khaltsi, where a few species dominated.
 This study represents a first step towards understanding the pest community structure in the cold-desert environment of Ladakh.
 The findings highlight the need for location-specific pest management strategies and provide a valuable baseline for future ecological research and the development of sustainable, region-adapted IPM practices.